ant1eicher/clip-classifier-lambda/README.md

 # clip-classifier-lambda

-Use an [OpenAI CLIP](https://openai.com/research/clip) model hosted on a Lambda to classify video thumbnails.
+Use an [OpenAI CLIP](https://openai.com/research/clip) model hosted on a Lambda to classify images, such as video thumbnails.
 The project is built using CDK, which deploys the Lambda and fronts it with API Gateway.

 ## Requirements